 For more detailed feedback about our Survey and KHDA responses, check out the Buzz.

 Some parents have noted that the facilities, while considerable, have failed to keep up with the best of the more modern schools.
-Recent investment in the construction of a new EY Section has evidently been undertaken in order to raise the quality of provision and to encourage more entrants to the school.
+Recent investment in the construction of a new primary building has evidently been undertaken in order to raise the quality of provision and to encourage more entrants to the school.

 Emirates International School Jumeirah was ranked 'Good' for the eleventh year for its most recent KHDA inspection in 2019-20, but as is so often the case, this is a school that has many Very Good and Outstanding elements.
 It is clear that improvements are being made, and that the school is now focused on achieving the Very Good rating that its, younger, sister school in the Meadows, achieved in the same inspection round.